gourabg2000/Codtech_Task_1/README.md

 - The script will output the strength of the password.

 ## Customization
- **Common Passwords List**: You can expand or modify the common_passwords set in the code to include more commonly used passwords.
+- **Common Passwords List**: You can expand or modify the common_passwords set in the code to include more commonly used passwords.
-Strength Metrics: Adjust the strength metrics and feedback thresholds according to your requirements.
+- **Strength Metrics**: Adjust the strength metrics and feedback thresholds according to your requirements.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please create a pull request or open an issue.